Good Jobs for Good

 Why are we telling you this?

 We know that when an underprivileged person has access to education and is employed, they can change the economic outlook for not only themselves but an average of seven other people.
 EduPloyment’s vision is to help achieve the global goal of eradicating poverty through education and facilitating employment opportunities for those in moderate poverty.
-These candidates may be highly skilled, they might be blue-collar workers, or may have specific vocations.
+These candidates may be highly skilled, they might be staff workers, or may have specific vocations.
 Many employers seek to fill roles such as receptionists, secretaries, sales executives, accountants, nail technicians, kitchen staff, baristas, construction workers, maintenance workers, drivers, and many others.
 There is a significant number of motivated, skilled and unskilled individuals from low-income countries looking for those employment opportunities.

 How does this relate to good jobs for good?